gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ## Azure IoT Direct Methods

-Azure IoT Direct Methods can be used to invoke an action on a device.
-A Direct Method message includes the direct method name and a data payload.
-The device will action the request and then respond with an HTTP status code to indicate the success or failure of an action, along with an optional message.

 The following outlines how Azure IoT Central Commands uses Direct Methods to invoke an action on a device:

 1. A user invokes an Azure IoT Central Command.
 An Azure IoT sends a Direct Method message to the device.
 For example, reset the device.
 This message includes the method name and an optional payload.